About Us

 Tess Drazdowski

-Tess Drazdowski, a licensed psychologist and Research Scientist at Chestnut Health Systems' Lighthouse Institute, focuses her research and clinical work on groups experiencing disadvantage and under-resourced communities.
+Tess Drazdowski, a licensed psychologist and Research Scientist at Chestnut Health Systems' Lighthouse Institute, focuses her research and clinical work on low-resourced communities such as rural populations.
 Most recently, her research has concentrated on the prevention and intervention for the misuse of prescription drugs, cannabis use, and polysubstance use in primarily young adults.
 She is interested in investigating how to improve access to evidence-based practices for youth and young adults with substance use and mental health symptoms, particularly for those with justice system involvement.

 Michelle Cruz